 We collaborate with a range of scientists from many disciplines, as well as industries, to ensure that our models address the key challenges.
 If you are interested in joining us or would like to collaborate with us then just get in touch.

 You can find out a little more about the members of our group and our interests below:

 Ian Griffiths is a Royal Society University Research Fellow, EPSRC Fellow and Senior Research Fellow at the Mathematical Institute at the University of Oxford.
 He is a Fellow of Mansfield College and a College Lecturer at Christ Church.
 He spends part of each year in Princeton University as a Visiting Scholar and a Visiting Lecturer where he lectures Math Alive, a course in the Department of Mathematics demonstrating the importance of mathematics in everyday life.
 He also has a collaborative network with Howard Stone and the Complex Fluids Group at Princeton, and the Laboratory of Fields, Flows, and Interfaces at Ryerson University in Toronto.
 Ian has been a postdoctoral research associate in both the Complex Fluids Group, Princeton, and in OCCAM at Oxford, and completed his doctorate in Oxford in glass tube manufacture.

 Almut Eisentraeger was a postdoctoral researcher in our group from 2012-2014.
 Here she worked on developing mathematical models for water purification using magnetic separation.
-Almut's expertise lies in numerical computation and she is co-supervised by Dominic Vella.
-Her research is in collaboration with the Laboratory of Fields, Flows, and Interfaces at Ryerson University, who conducts complementary experiments on lab-scale devices.
+Almut's expertise lies in numerical computation and she was co-supervised by Dominic Vella.
+Her research was in collaboration with the Laboratory of Fields, Flows, and Interfaces at Ryerson University, who conducts complementary experiments on lab-scale devices.
 Almut now works in ITWM.